UniqueNetwork/XC-NFT-standard/immutable-xc-nft-standard.md

 ##### On the reserve chain

-1. After executing the `DepositAsset` command from the above, the NFT will granted to the *Beneficiary* inside the *Staging Area*.
+1. After executing the `DepositAsset` command from the above, the NFT will be granted to the *Beneficiary* inside the *Staging Area*.

 2. The owner of the NFT can do one of the two following actions:
-    * *Return* the NFT into the regular NFT logic of the reserve chain: the owner just need to call the `return_nft` extrinsic with the only parameter `xc_asset_id`: the XCM `AssetId` of the NFT.
+    * *Return* the NFT into the regular NFT logic of the reserve chain: the owner just needs to call the `return_nft` extrinsic with the only parameter `xc_asset_id`: the XCM `AssetId` of the NFT.
     * Cross-transfer the NFT to another chain.
 This step is exactly the same as in the "Reserve Chain → Non-reserve Chain A" section.

 ### The Staging Area pallet's pseudocode